|SIYE Time:15:10 on 17th December 2018|

 ‘I won’t,’ I promised him.

 We trooped up to the pool together and entered the water.
-It was chaotic and a lot of fun.
-For a few minutes Ginny and I spent our time with Henry and James in the deeper water, trying to teach our sons to swim.
-Henry was much better, and I could tell that James was annoyed by the fact.
+The first few minutes were chaotic and confusing.
+Ginny and I took Henry and James from the small pool and out into the deeper water of the main pool.
+It was obvious that Henry was much better than his new friend, and I could tell that James was annoyed by the fact.
 What he lacked in technique, James made up for in determination.

-Mike and Harry were in the small pool with the two girls and Al. I saw Al looking longingly at James and Henry, but Ginny’s younger son was far from confident in the water.
-Lily was too young to appreciate the danger and she happily splashed and burbled alongside Annie.
+Mike and Harry were in the small pool with the two girls and Al. I saw Al looking longingly at James and Henry.
+It was obvious to me that Ginny’s younger son was far from confident in the water.
+Lily however, was too young to appreciate the danger and she happily splashed and burbled alongside Annie.

 We’d been in the water for about ten minutes when Ginny asked me, ‘Can you cope with these two?’

-I assured her that I could.
-Using an easy and fluid, though technically poor, breaststroke, Ginny swam across to join Harry.
+I assured her that I could, so she left.
+Using an easy and fluid–though technically poor–breaststroke, Ginny swam across to join Harry.
 After a short discussion, Harry left Lily with Ginny and brought Al into the big pool.

 ‘You need more practice, James,’ I suggested.
 ‘Why don’t you try to do a forward-roll instead?’
 I demonstrated, tucking up my legs and rolling over before emerging again.